Extending Classically Simulatable Bounds of Clifford Circuits with Nonstabilizer States via Framed Wigner Functions: Abstract

 \section{Abstract}

-The Wigner function formalism serves as a crucial tool for simulating continuous-variable and odd-prime dimensional quantum circuits, as well as assessing their classical hardness.
-However, applying such a formalism to qubit systems is limited due to the negativity in the Wigner function induced by Clifford operations.
-In this work, we introduce a novel classical simulation method for non-adaptive Clifford circuits based on the framed Wigner function, an extended form of the qubit Wigner function characterized by a binary-valued frame function.
-Our approach allows for updating phase space points under Clifford circuits without inducing negativity in the Wigner function by switching to a suitable frame when applying each Clifford gate.
-By leveraging this technique, we establish a sufficient condition for efficient classical simulation of Clifford circuits even with non-stabilizer inputs, where direct application of the Gottesmann-Knill tableau method is not feasible.
-We further develop a graph-theoretical approach to identify classically simulatable marginal outcomes of Clifford circuits and explore the number of simulatable qubits of $\log$-depth circuits.
-We also present the Born probability estimation scheme using the framed Wigner function and discuss its precision.
-Our approach opens new avenues for quasi-probability simulation of quantum circuits, thereby expanding the boundary of classically simulatable circuits.
+The Wigner function formalism has played a pivotal role in examining the non-classical aspects of quantum states and their classical simulatability.
+Nevertheless, its application in qubit systems faces limitations due to negativity induced by Clifford gates.
+In this work, we propose a novel classical simulation method for qubit Clifford circuits based on the framed Wigner function, an extended form of the Wigner function with an additional phase degree of freedom.
+In our framework, Clifford gates do not induce negativity by switching to a suitable frame; thereby, a wide class of nonstabilizer states can be represented positively.
+By leveraging this technique, we show that some marginal outcomes of Clifford circuits with nonstabilizer state inputs can be efficiently sampled at polynomial time and memory costs.
+We develop a graph-theoretical approach to identify classically simulatable marginal outcomes and apply it to $\log$-depth random Clifford circuits.
+We also present the outcome probability estimation scheme using the framed Wigner function and discuss its precision.
+Our approach opens new avenues for utilizing quasi-probabilities to explore classically simulatable quantum circuits.